ermaitland/ga-project-3-frontend/README.md

 });
 ```

-Once the backend functionality was completed, I moved onto the front end for the same sections, I also took on the Home page and the Navbar.
+Once the back-end functionality was completed, I moved onto the front-end for the same sections, I also took on the Home page and the Navbar.
 For the Home page we had decided we wanted a random product from our array of products, so I used useEffect to get all the products, and then the product card to display:

 ```js
 const [products, setProducts] = useState('');